SkygearIO/guides/advanced/sdk-error-handling/js.md

 Whenever you perform an action that calls the server, there is chance the server rejects your request for various reasons.
-This guide demostrate how should the errors be handled.
+This guide demonstrate how should the errors be handled.

 For example when you try to save a record to the database and without logging in, you get an error.